Alex Aronson (author): Early life

-He was born on 30 October 1912 at Breslau, then part of Germany (now Wroclaw in Poland).
+He was born on 30 October 1912 at Breslau, then part of the German Empire (now Wrocław in Poland).
 As a young man he fled the rise of Hitler, studying comparative literature at Montpellier and Toulouse and then English literature at Cambridge.
-A German Jew he sought refuge from the impending holocaust then showing its initial signs in Europe by opting to leave and settle in Santiniketan.
+A German Jew he sought refuge from the impending Holocaust then showing its initial signs in Europe by opting to leave and settle in the Indian village of Santiniketan, in West Bengal, west of Calcutta.
 On contacting Rabindranath Tagore he was asked to get in touch with Amiya Chakravarty and Charles Freer Andrews, who were in London at that time.
 Aronson reached Santiniketan in November 1937.